rahulsingh34/rahulsingh34/README.md

 Economics & Finance Student + Developer
 ----------------------------

 While I focus on Automation and Web Development, I like to try anything that interests me!

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [rsingh20@uoguelph.ca](mailto:rsingh20@uoguelph.ca)
 * 🧠  Right now I'm working on machine learning in Python!
 * 🚀  Also building something crazy, stay tuned!
+* 🚀  Also building something crazy, stay tuned!

 ### Skills